ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ### Data Cleaning

 We applied a bandpass filter to filter out unwanted noise, such as background electrical activity.
 We kept the frequencies 0.5 Hz to 45 Hz, which corresponds to the range of alpha, beta, gamma, and delta waves.
-See our code (here).
+See our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/andy/notebooks/bandpass%20filter.ipynb" target = "_blank">here</a>.

 A visualization of sample EEG waves across channels found that for the same epoch, wave patterns remained consistent across channels.